2g-XzenG/starter-hugo-academic/content/home/projects.md

   # To filter by a specific tag, set `tag` to an existing tag name.
   # To remove the toolbar, delete the entire `filter_button` block.
   filter_button:
+  - name: All
+    tag: '*'
   - name: Deep Learning
     tag: Deep Learning
   - name: Healthcare
     tag: Healthcare
+  - name: Other
+    tag: Demo

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.
   columns: '2'